Applying to master’s programmes

 The best way to contact Aalto University Admission Services is by email ([email protected]) or telephone (+358 2944 29290).
 See the opening hours of the telephone service and customer service point at Admission Services Contact information page.
 If your email concerns a specific study option, mention the option in your message.

-If you have questions about the evaluation criteria or studies of a study option, please contact the study option directly.
-The contact information for study options are at the bottom of their webpages and on the Into portal (see ‘Contact’, the last item on the navigation bar of the programme pages).
+If you have questions about the evaluation criteria or studies, please contact the study option in question directly.
+The contact information for study options can be found at the bottom of their webpages and on the Into portal (see ‘Contact’, the last item on the navigation bar of the programme pages).

 Aalto University Admission Services